2pixels/Gmail-2018-Minimal-UI/README.md

 # Gmail-2018-Minimal-UI
-Change Gmail 2018 new look to minimal view - Google Suite editon.
+Change Gmail 2018 new look to this simplified view - Google Suite Edition.
 You can use this solution if you struggled Google Gmail's new 2018 look also.

 # How to use